-- No animal will be eligible for reappraisal within 90 days. - If an animal is presented for reappraisal within 90 days of the date of previous evaluation, the second score will be deleted from the official record and the owner of said animal is to be billed the sum of \$10 through the ADGA office. - 3.
+- 1. No animal will be eligible for reappraisal within 90 days. - 2.
+If an animal is presented for reappraisal within 90 days of the date of previous evaluation, the second score will be deleted from the official record and the owner of said animal is to be billed the sum of \$10 through the ADGA office. - 3.
 Animals appraised after their fifth birthday have achieved a Permanent Score and need not be reappraised.
 However, at the option of the owner, they may be reevaluated.
 The new final Score and breakdown will replace the previous score only if the new Final Score is higher than the previous Final Score.
 Owners may petition ADGA to have a permanent score updated for animals receiving the same score, but at an older age.
 Standard revision fees apply.
-A Certificate of Excellence will be made available on any animal that has earned a permanent final score of 90 or greater upon request and payment of the appropriate fee. - Animals that do not have a Permanent Score must be presented for reappraisal and that score will replace their previous score. - A Permanent Score for a doe must be achieved while in milk.
+A Certificate of Excellence will be made available on any animal that has earned a permanent final score of 90 or greater upon request and payment of the appropriate fee. - 4.
+Animals that have not been appraised after their fifth birthday and do not have a Permanent Score must be presented for reappraisal.
+The reappraisal score will replace their previous score. - 5.
+A Permanent Score for a doe must be achieved while in milk.